PavanRangani/docs/docs/prd/tasks/tasks.md

 ##### **One time tasks** (Meeting/Notes tasks or One time Ad-hoc tasks)

+- **Notification Date**

+  - Date input field.
+Its applicable only when `Start Date` is greater than current date.
+It allows to enter a past or future date.

-Notification Date: Date input field.
-It’s a mandatory field.
+  - It's not a mandatory field.
 It's always lower than the start date.

-Default shows a current date.
+- **Start Date**

-Start Date: Date input field.
+  - Date input field.
 It’s a mandatory field.
 It’s always lower than Due Date.
+It allows to enter a past or future date.

+- **Due Date**
-Due Date: Date input field.
+  - Date input field.
 It’s a mandatory field.
 It’s not a past date.

-When any of the date is inconsistent, it shows error message: `Dates should be in order of: Notification Date < Start Date < Due Date`.

-When any dated is in past then show this error message: `Should be >= Current date`.
+  - When any dated is in past then show this error message: `Should be >= Current date`.

+- When any of the date is inconsistent, it shows proper error message:
+  - Error message when `Notificaion date` is available: `Dates should be in order of: Notification Date < Start Date < Due Date`.
+  - Error message when `Notificaion date` is not available: `Dates should be in order of: Notification Date < Start Date < Due Date`.

 ##### **Recurring tasks**